When we think of wealth what is the first thing that comes to mind? Money? What if I tell you that money is not wealth? Would you believe it?

 So what is wealth?
 What does wealth mean to me?
-On a previous post, I wrote about wealth and steps to creating a wealthy mindset in order to take control of our money and start living.
+On a previous post, I wrote about wealth and steps to creating a wealthy mindset to take control of our money and start living.
 Wealth is value, a mindset to me.

 I'm not talking about net worth.
 I am talking about wealth, wealth to me is more than dollars and cents.
 It's about living and enjoying life without stressing over money (if that makes sense).